Breien is leuk!

 The tubular cast on for K1P1 rib looks fabulous, and I love using it.
 It's described in Catherine Lowe's book The Ravell'd Sleeve (available directly from Lulu).

 Sometimes I want to be able to access a pattern pdf on my phone.
-I'll remove it once the sweater is knit :).
+I later remove it once the sweater is knit :).